missingno7/floor-planning/README.md

 # floor-planning
-Program that creates random 2D rectangles and tries to minimise surface of their bounding box by cellular evolution algorithm.
+Program that creates random 2D rectangles and tries to minimize surface of their bounding box by cellular evolution algorithm.

 ### Prerequisites
-Requires cellular evolution Library to work: https://github.com/missingno7/cellular-evolution
+Requires cellular evolution library to work: https://github.com/missingno7/cellular-evolution

 ### Example output